 7. Project References (1-2 pages) – Use the standard convention of discipline including the author, title of article, journal title, volume, pages, and date.

 8. Project Timeline – Outline the anticipated dates of completion of various stages of project.
-For example: When do you anticipate completing background research, fieldwork, lab work, budget expenditures, etc. Be sure to include in this timeline the following dates:
+For example: When do you anticipate completing background research, fieldwork, lab work, budget expenditures, etc. For Spring 2014 proposals, be sure to include the following dates in your timeline:

 9. Appendix (up to 2 pages) – student’s résumé.
 (If the project has more than one student investigator, please include a résumé for each applicant.)

 Visit the Success Stories Website to view the proposals from previous winners.